Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------

+## Changes in release 25.10

+### SkuCore
+- Added a new feature for collecting objects (like the well known cactus apples) via mouse click / numpad: The addon now outputs the objects name if the mouse cursor is over such an collectible object.
+- The addon now is playing a background sound (whale song) if the game menu is open.
+That is, because the game menu easily can be opended unintentionally with Escape, and is blocking almost all other things.
+So, if you are suddenly hearing whales, press Escape to close that stupid game menu. :)
+- The stable masters union strike has come to an end.
+All their demands were accepted.
+As a result, starting from today, hunters will get the pet and the pets poop in a plastic bag on unstabling a pet.
+- Updated the bag menu.
+The bag menu now has much less confusing sub menus and buttons and is a lot clearer and easier to use.
+- The bag menu now has an additional sub menu "Bags" to manage your bag-item slots.
+This is how to replace an existing bag:
+	- Pick up the new bag-item from one of you bags with left click, to get that new bag-item to the cursor.
+	- Go to "Bags" and to the target bag-item slot for that new bag-item.
+	- Go right and do a left click, to place the new bag-item in the bag-item slot.
+The new bag-item and the existing bag-item will swap places.<br>
+	Replacing bags will only work if the existing bag is empty or the new bag-item has at least the same number of item-slots.
+- Items in bags now have an additional submenu "Destroy".
+CAUTION: The item will be destroyed without any additional confirmation!

+### SkuNav
+- On death and release the spirit the addon now starts a close route to your corpse (quick waypoint 4), instead of just selecting the quick waypoint 4.
+- Fixed a bug in the English map data that caused some routes to be broken.
+Rabbits are the root of all evil.
+Trust me on this one!
+Just kill'em on sight!
+- Map data updated for English and German (current version: V22Plus-21c-AlleKarten-2022-03-26)
+	- Silverpine Forest: completed
+	- Eversong Woods: completed
+	- Barrens and Azuremyst Isle: fixes
+- The default sound (for new characters) on entering/leaving the 5 degree range of beacons was changed from "click" to "beep".
+- The default values (for new characters) for all range check distances and target type are now set to "vocalized".
+- The range check now should be instantly triggered on every target change (even on mobs with same names).
+There's still that 45 seconds delay after login, where no range checks are available.
+- Additionally to CTRL + SHIFT + F5-F8 to set the quick waypoints 1-4 to your own current position, you can now use CTRL + SHIFT + ALT + F5-F8 to set the quick waypoints to the position of your current target.<br>
+  You can use that to navigate to party members.
+Just target the party member, use CTRL + SHIFT + F5 to set quick waypoint 1 to that party member, and the start a close route to quick waypoint 1.<br>
+  That feature is only working if you're targeting party members, as the addon hasn't any access to the coordinates of non-party members.
+- There is a new option: SkuNav > Options > Auto announce global direction (default: off).
+With that enabled the addon automatically is announcing the global direction if you're turning.

+### SkuChat
+- Added a sound for open/close of the chat input box.
+- Added the new command /sc to write to the SkuChat channel (additionally to the existing /skuchat).

+### SkuOptions
+- Removed the option "SkuOptions > Options > Visual audio menu".

 ## Changes in Sku-Maus Skript (wow_menu) r2.7

 - Follow the installation steps in the readme.txt file!